 We would like to thank a couple of people that helped us in preparing this manuscript.
 Some of them had major contributions.
 First of all Peter Benner provided the German basis for Chapter 4, which we slightly modified with material from the seminal book on "Stability and Accuracy of Numerical Algorithms" by Nicholas J. Higham.
-We are also deeply indebted to our student Ricardo Leese for typesetting large parts of Chapters 6- 8 during the course given in winter term 2012/2013.
-Furthermore many thanks go to Petar Milnarić for carefully reading through the manuscript in winter term 2014/2015.
+We are also deeply indebted to our student Ricardo Leese for typesetting large parts of Chapters 6-8 during the course given in winter term 2012/2013.
+Furthermore many thanks go to Petar Milnarić for carefully reading through the manuscript in winter term 2016/2017.
 His suggestions have improved the content, as well as the layout of the material.
-Also we thank all other students of the course for participation in the discussions during the lecture that helped increase the quality of the presentation a lot. ... the Linux philosophy is 'laugh in the face of danger'.
-Oops.
-Wrong one.
-'Do it yourself'.
-That's it.
+Also we thank all other students of the course for participation in the discussions during the lecture that helped increase the quality of the presentation a lot.